SeanHwangG/test/software/file.md

 {% endtab %}
 {% endtabs %}

+> Error

-> Broken pipe
+* Broken pipe
   * IP changed or server can't guarantee security

-> Connection to _ closed by remote host
+* Connection to _ closed by remote host
   * Administrator Disconnect

-> getcwd() failed: No such file or directory
+* getcwd() failed: No such file or directory
   * execute a command from a path that doesn't exists (deleted by other terminal)

-> The System is going down for reboot NOW!
+* The System is going down for reboot NOW!
   * Remote server shuts down

-> Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?
+* Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?

-* -> run apt update
-* apt install tftp
+  * apt update && apt install tftp

-> Problem with update-manager: No module named 'apt_pkg' in Ubuntu 13.10, having installed Python 3.4 on /usr/local/lib
+* Problem with update-manager: No module named 'apt_pkg' in Ubuntu 13.10, having installed Python 3.4 on /usr/local/lib
   * sudo apt-get install --reinstall python3-apt

-> device or resource busy (when rm file)
+* device or resource busy (when rm file)
   * lsof +D /path and kill
   * umount /path

-> ~ doesn't give correct value
+* ~ doesn't give correct value
   * Tilda must be first character of word and not quoted

-> Pseudo-terminal will not be allocated because stdin is note a terminal
+* Pseudo-terminal will not be allocated because stdin is note a terminal
   * ssh -tt

-> You have a new mail
+* You have a new mail
   * /var/mail/$USER or /var/spool/mail/$USER
   * django cronjob has failed

 > Reference